eclipse/kuksa.val/README.md

 * Create an AGL image using the instructions in `agl-kuksa` project.
 * Burn the image on to an SD card and boot the image on a Raspi 3.
 * ssh into the raspi 3 with root.
-* Create a self-signed certificate using the steps mention [here]( https://kb.op5.com/pages/viewpage.action?pageId=19073746#sthash.GHsaFkZe.WDGgcOja.dpbs) and rename the files to Server.key,   Server.pem.
-Make sure you use the same CA while creating Client certificates that connect to the w3c-visserver.
-* Then copy the Server.key and Server.pem to /usr/bin/w3c-visserver-api using a ssh connection.
+* Go to /usr/bin/w3c-visserver-api using the ssh connection.
-* Copy the vss data file https://github.com/GENIVI/vehicle_signal_specification/blob/master/vss_rel_1.0.json into `./usr/bin/w3c-visserver-api`
+* Copy the vss data file https://github.com/GENIVI/vehicle_signal_specification/blob/master/vss_rel_1.0.json into `./usr/bin/w3c-visserver-api`.
+By default the AGL build will contain demo cerificates that work with other apps in the repo.
+You could create your own cerificates and tokens using the instaructions above.
 * Launch the app.
 Using command `./usr/bin/w3c-visserver-api/w3c-visserver`